 The story revolves around Eve, who is stuck with the job of taking care of their ailing, alcoholic, “uproar-man” of a father (Walter Matthau in his final role).
 Her sisters are too preoccupied with their own lives to be much help.

 Delia Ephron wrote the screenplay and Diane Keaton directed it.

 The most memorable room in the house was Eve’s kitchen:

-When the movie came out in 2000, open shelves were still kind of a radical idea in kitchen design.
-I have a feeling this sold a lot of people on it!
+When the movie came out in 2000, open shelves were still an uncommon feature in kitchen design.

 There’s a fabulous windowseat in the kitchen, too:

 In the final scene, the sisters bond by having a ludicrous flour fight.
 I had to roll my eyes at that one.
 I don’t know any woman who would think it was fun to have flour dumped all over her kitchen in the middle of making Thanksgiving dinner.